anngelos/crwn-Clothing/README.md

 ### `Let's run the project`
 Clone the project to your machine.
-After that, open the terminal in the project folder and run <i>npm install</i> to download all the necessary dependencies and then run <i>npm start</i> and be happy.
+After that, open the terminal in the project folder and run <code>npm install</code> to download all the necessary dependencies and then run <code>npm start</code> and be happy.

 ### `About the project`